 Install each of the front casters by first positioning the caster under the support rails so the caster holes line up with the support rail holes.
-Then insert one 7/16" carriage bolt from underneath, up through the caster flange and support rail.
+If the casters are provided with steering locks, please note that there is a left caster and a right caster.
+If the casters are not marked "L" and "R", place the casters so the lock arm is on the inside when the caster is oriented in a forward direction as shown in Figure 4A on page 6.
+Insert one 7/16" carriage bolt from underneath, up through the caster flange and support rail.
 If the carriage bolt does not seat fully, rotate it 90 degrees.
-Install one split-ring lock washer on the carriage bolt, followed by a 7/16" nut.
+Install one washer on the carriage bolt, followed by a 7/16" nut.
 Do not tighten any nuts until all 4 carriage bolts are installed on each caster.
 It may be necessary to turn the wheel when inserting the carriage bolt.
-Repeat this procedure for all 4 bolts on each caster, then tighten all nuts.
+Repeat this procedure for all 4 bolts on each caster.
+It is advisable to install the steering lock pin as shown in Figure 4A to ensure proper alignment.
+Tighten all nuts.
 Note that the carriage bolts and nuts are grade 5.
 They are not the normal hardware store bin bolts and nuts.
-Each installed caster should look like that shown in Figure 2 below.
+Each installed caster should look similar to that shown in Figure 2 above or Figure 4A on page 6 if equipped with steering locks.